-COLUMN: The inverted hypocrisy of Republicans and Democrats
+Column: The inverted hypocrisy of Republicans and Democrats

-Aug 30 (Reuters) - As the U.S. presidential campaign finally takes off with the party conventions, there seems to be only one point Republicans and Democrats agree on.
+As the presidential campaign finally takes off with the party conventions, there seems to be only one point Republicans and Democrats agree on.
 This election will be about job creation and the role of government.
 But having defined this battlefield so clearly, neither side seems to have any credible ideas for dealing either of these supposedly decisive issues.

 Let’s start with government.
 The Republicans claim to want smaller and less intrusive government.
 Yet they vehemently demand tighter government controls over abortion, immigration, marital arrangements and sexual behavior.
 On other politically less salient issues such as drugs, prison reform, alcohol use by young adults and doctor-patient privacy, Republicans consistently support government intervention, sometimes to a bizarre degree.
 For example, a law signed in 2011 by Florida’s Republican governor (though struck down promptly by federal courts) made it a crime for pediatricians to tell parents that they could endanger their children by keeping a loaded gun in their home.